 manner by using banners/flags instead of the foreign shield.

 a clan who had strong links with the leadership in Donegal.
-Medieval
+However, Medieval

 folklore accounts tells us that it was St Patrick who gave the red